Civilian Relocation PCS Tax Changes

 The TCJA does not affect travel allowances received prior to Jan.
 1, 2018.
 To learn more about the background behind this change, click here.

 How the TCJA will affect you depends on when your PCS orders were issued.
-Select from one of the three categories below to see specific information for your situation.
+Select from the two categories below to see specific information for your situation and get the most updated information.

-2018 Travel W-2’s will not report the following taxable entitlements if they were paid to a vendor.
+2018 Travel W-2’s did not report the following taxable entitlements if they were paid to a third party vendor.
+Third party payments are payments paid to vendors for taxable moving expenses and counted as income to the traveler.
+They include:

 The following is a list of all taxable PCS entitlements.
 These pages link to additional information about each entitlement.